PlatONnetwork/platon-abi/docs/grammar.rst

 Grammar
 =======

-The ``eth-abi`` library exposes its type string parsing and normalization facilities as part of its public API.
+The ``platon-abi`` library exposes its type string parsing and normalization facilities as part of its public API.

 .. _grammar-parsing-a-type-string: